soos-io/kb-docs/SCA/TeamCity-Plugin.md

 - You need to have a TeamCity project.
 - Have installed the latest version of the [SOOS SCA Plugin](https://plugins.jetbrains.com/plugin/18222-soos-sca)
 - Have JDK 11 configured on your Teamcity agent.
+- Have Node 18.18.2 or Higher - [Download Node.js](https://nodejs.org/en/download) configured on your Teamcity agent.

 ## Steps